Bira/octopus-carnival/_drafts/wir-mm-4e-lizardfolk.md

 target takes 5 ongoing poison damage and is slowed (save ends).

-You should probably change the blowgun to do level-appropriate poison damage instead of you update them.
+You should probably change the blowgun to do level-appropriate poison damage instead if you update them.

 They also have the Sniper trait.